jwells131313/goethe/README.md

 is a cache where the values can be computed directly from the keys.
 A computable cache is useful when the computation to generate the values are resource intensive and can be re-used when the key is the same.

+This cache allows for recursive execution, meaning that the Compute method of the cache can be called from inside the compute function given to the cache.
+If doing so leads to a cycle (key A asks for key B asks for key C asks for key A) an error will be returned.

 In this example the cache is used to avoid long think times when calculating the value for the given key:

 ```go